 - Stronger account security

 - More seamless user experience

 - Improvements to business-critical KPIs (e.g., conversions, retention, and loyalty)

 - Support for a wide range of use cases

 Modern SIM-based verification methods are more than tools — they represent an exciting field for global application developers looking for solutions to quickly and safely authenticate end-users without third parties.
 Now is the time to lay the foundation for a problem-free identity verification future.

 Get started with SIM-based identity verification from Sinch

 Sinch provides a variety of SIM-based identity verification methods.
 Our partners enjoy a one-stop-shop thanks to our portfolio of capabilities, which they can mix and match according to their needs.
-Get a quick preview of each of Sinch's verification capabilities and how they work: SMS Verification, Voice Verification, and Flash Call Verification.
+Get a quick preview of each of Sinch's verification capabilities and how they work: SMS Verification, Phone Call Verification, Data Verification, and Flash Call Verification.